VsVim/VsVim/Documentation/Multiple Selections.md

 #### The multi-selection API

 Unfortunately, not all versions of the editor API support multiple selections.
-In order to handle this, there are three API entry points in the Vim host:
+In order to handle this, there are two API entry points in the Vim host:

 - `IVimHost.GetSelectedSpans` - member
 - `IVimHost.SetSelectedSpans` - member

-If there is no multiple-selection support, getting the selected spans always returns a single (possibly empty) span and setting multiple selected spans ignores all of the secondary selections.
+If there is no multi-selection support, getting the selected spans always returns a single (possibly empty) span and setting multiple selected spans ignores all of the secondary selections.

-If there is multiple-selection support, then the first selected span is the primary selection and any subsequent selected spans are secondary selections, sorted in ascending order by position within the text buffer.
+If there is multi-selection support, then the first selected span is the primary selection and any subsequent selected spans are secondary selections, sorted in ascending order by position within the text buffer.

 In order to insulate the code base from the host, all consumers who use the multi-selection API access the selections using related APIs in the common operations module:

 - `ICommonOperations.SelectedSpans` - property
 - `ICommonOperations.SetSelectedSpans` - member
 - `ICommonOperations.SelectedSpansSet` - event

+For multiple caret support, a caret is just a zero-width selection.